keshikaa122/climateclaims/climatechange-article.md

 Smith, S.J., van Aardenne, J., Klimont, Z., Andres, R.J., Volke, A. and Delgado Arias, S., 2011.
 Anthropogenic sulfur dioxide emissions: 1850–2005.
 Atmospheric Chemistry and Physics, 11(3), pp.1101–1116.
 Taylor, K.E., Stouffer, R.J. and Meehl, G.A., 2012.
 An Overview of CMIP5 and the Experiment Design.
 Bulletin of the American Meteorological Society, 93(4), pp.485–498.

+### Image References
+Spencer, 2021a.
+Yearly temperature departures 1991-2020 from the 1981-2010 mean in Canada in observations versus the average of 108 CMIP5 climate model simulations. [image online] Available at: <http://www.drroyspencer.com/2021/01/canada-is-warming-at-only-1-2-the-rate-of-climate-model-simulations/> [Accessed 19 June 2009].
+Spencer, 2021b.
+Ranked Canada surface temperature trends (1991-2020) for the 108 model simulations and the observations. [image online] Available at: <http://www.drroyspencer.com/2021/01/canada-is-warming-at-only-1-2-the-rate-of-climate-model-simulations/> [Accessed 19 June 2009].

 ## Sample Code
 <!--
 <!-- Bolded text -->